alexghergh/cdl2020/README.md

 in the root of the project, where the Makefile is located.

 This will get you a report of the tests run.

+### Coverage report

+For a full coverage report, simply run:

+`make coverage`

+in the root of the project.

 ## Author